ThapaRahul/DETAIL-Input-Aware-CodeBase/README.md

 # DETAIL-Input-Aware-CodeBase

-**Note: Please after the paper is published or put in the archive.
-Also we need to put bibtex so that if they happen to use our work, they can cite it.**

 If you find this work useful, you can cite our paper using:

 ```
 (bibtex)
 ```

-If there are any technical questions after the README, please contact:
-* (maybe DETAIL email, if we have one)

 ## Core Team
 * Dependable, Efficient, and Intelligent Computing Lab (DETAIL)